abdel2000-dply/flask-url-shortener/README.md

 ## Features
 - Shorten long URLs
 - Redirect from shortened URLs to original URLs
-- (Optional) Track the number of times a shortened URL is accessed
+- (in progress) Track the number of times a shortened URL is accessed

 ## Technologies Used
 - Python